 Following the success of the Amara I, we built a second boat.
 Even more luxurious and with only 5 spacious cabins, the Amara II is one of the most iconic river cruisers on the Ayeyarwaddy today.
 The journeys on either boat have become famous in their own right, not the least due to the first class service and friendliness of the crew.

 The mission of the Amara Group Myanmar is to offer luxury accommodation of the highest available standard to visitors, whether interested in relaxing beach-holidays in unspoiled natural beauty, or in exploring Myanmar's cultural riches.
 Amara Group Myanmar, together with the Amara Foundation is dedicated to directly improving the social fabric of the lives of ordinary Myanmar residents - particularly providing badly-needed medical assistance to the more remote villages - and to protecting the rich wildlife, natural resources and scenery of the country which are constantly in danger.
 A large part of our profits is ploughed back into these privately-run programs.
-More information on our social and charitable activities can be found on the Amara Foundation page.

 Up to quite recently, Myanmar was one of the least-known and most remote countries in the world, yet it has more to offer than any other Asian country.
 Mysterious and romantic, its immense cultural riches and vast expanses of spectacular and untouched natural scenery are waiting to be discovered by the socially and ecologically responsible visitor.
 But, more than anything, visitors are beguiled by the charm, friendliness, openness and serenity of its highly spiritual people.